the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 (pd-overview-planning)=
 # Getting Started with Project Design

 Thinking about reproducibility from the start of your project is the best way to save time and get the most out of the available tools.
-Creating connections between data, code, methodology, as well as diverse collaborators, can seem like a daunting task if it has not been planned from the beginning (see this illustration of {ref}`Research Cycle<research-cycle>`).
+Creating connections between data, code, methodology, as well as diverse collaborators, can seem like a daunting task if it has not been planned from the beginning (see this illustration of the {ref}Research Cycle<research-cycle>).
-By documenting and sharing project workflows and processes for research and researchers we can ensure sustainability and reusability of research for both the developers and future users.
+By documenting and sharing project workflows and processes for research and researchers, we can ensure the sustainability and reusability of research for both developers and future users.
-In addition, planning your project at the start can help you make sure that you are meeting any funder requirements,
+In addition, planning your project at the start can help you make sure that you are meeting any funder requirements.

-A human-centred approach in the context of the research project can lead to a better development process, maintenance, and future extension of our work.
+A human-centered approach in the context of the research project can lead to a better development process, maintenance, and future extension of our work.
 Furthermore, it will help improve the quality of future project design as we can learn lessons from what worked and what can be improved.

 (pd-overview-planning-expectation)=
 ## Setting Expectations Explicitly

 Project design practices help provide guidance and set clear expectations by explicitly communicating norms and empowering project members at different levels of hierarchy to collaborate equitably.
-A project design for reproducible research encompasses a variety of aspects, starting from defining the purpose, main research questions, expected users or target audience, available resources and skills required in the project.
+Project design for reproducible research encompasses a variety of aspects, starting from defining the purpose, main research questions, expected users or target audience, available resources, and skills required in the project.
-It also requires researchers to explore the possible outcomes, plans to address expected challenges or risks, ensure diversity of stakeholders and reduce possible barriers to participation.
+It also requires researchers to explore the possible outcomes, plans to address expected challenges or risks, ensure diversity of stakeholders, and reduce possible barriers to participation.

-Project design practices help all stakeholders to be certain about their roles and responsibilities, skill requirements, environment and research setup they want to create for their collaborators, values they want to promote and how they can achieve their goals collaboratively.
+Project design practices help all stakeholders to be certain about their roles and responsibilities, skill requirements, environment, and research setup they want to create for their collaborators, values they want to promote, and how they can achieve their goals collaboratively.

 (pd-overview-planning-started)=
 ## Getting Started Checklist